 Echo Canyon Summit Trail is an out and back trail in Echo Canyon Park with heavy traffic and super mean steeps!
 This trail is recommended for only experienced hikers and not favourable for children and dogs.
 Accessible all year round, Echo Canyon has a handful of outdoor activities: hiking, rock climbing, trail running, birding and of course nature trips on Camelback Mountain.

 Camelback Mountain is a popular hiking location in Phoenix.
 Extreme heat, crowds and steepness of the rocks make this mountain a difficult mountain to climb.
 On the bright side it is daring and exciting for those who love a good challenge.
 Adequate preparation is a must.
 Take lots of water, wear the right type of hiking shoes to avoid slips and also come with gloves for rock climbing.
+For the best backpacking glove, checkout our comprehensive list.

 We would advise you start early, say before 7am to beat the crowd and the heat that peaks during mid day.
 This mountain has a couple of awesome rock scrambles and the view at the summit is awesome.
 Do take pictures of the scenery.